 The danger of black mold exposure is greater for infants and children, elderly people, and those with pre-existing health problems like asthma, cystic fibrosis, other respiratory problems, and disorders of the immune system.
 Exposure to black mold can make anyone sick, though, even healthy adults.
 Even your pets can get sick from exposure to stachybotrys chartarum.

 It’s often impossible to completely remove mold from porous surfaces like wood and drywall.
 Those materials need to be removed from the home and replaced.
+If the wood can't be removed, like wall studs, then they should be cleaned and encapsulated.
 Other materials, like glass, metal, and non-porous tiles can usually be cleaned.

 Cleaning moldy surfaces disperses a lot of mold spores into the air, so it can make symptoms of mold-related illness worse.
 It can also cause mold to spread to other areas of the home.
 Strict safety protocol must be followed in order to avoid making matters worse in the end.
 If you have mold-related health problems, or other health problems like asthma that might be made worse by increased exposure to mold, talk to your doctor before attempting to remove mold from your home.

-The Environmental Protection Agency (EPA) recommends hiring a mold removal professional if you have black mold (or any other type of mold) covering an area greater than three feet by three feet, if you have mold growing in your heating and air conditioning ducts, or if you have health problems related to mold exposure or health problems that might be made worse if exposed to mold (like asthma or immune system disorders).
+The U.S. Environmental Protection Agency (EPA) recommends hiring a mold removal professional if you have black mold (or any other type of mold) covering an area greater than three feet by three feet, if you have mold growing in your heating and air conditioning ducts, if the issue was caused by sewage or contaminated water, or if you have health problems related to mold exposure or health problems that might be made worse if exposed to mold (like asthma or immune system disorders).
 We suggest scheduling a free consultation with a mold removal professional, even if you plan to handle the mold removal yourself, because you can benefit from some free expert advice.
 To find mold removal professionals offering free consultations in your area, just follow this link.

 Source: EPA: Mold Cleanup Guidelines